Jewish Barcelona:

 explaining to the general society about Jewish identity, and to

-With your contribution, you will also be donating to the Barcelona Jewish Film Festival.
+With your contribution, you will also be donating to Yad Miriam, an initiative organizing memory ceremonies and study sessions at the ancient Jewish cemetery of Barcelona.